-Decisive Moments in History of Computing
+Decisive moments in history of computing

 - Charles Babbage’s difference engine and Analytical Engine.

-- 1890 U.S. census, punched cards, and Herman Hollerith’s tabulating machine.
+- 1890 U.S. census: punched cards & tabulating machine.

 - Truth is binary.
 Shannon’s information theory.